'Oh, he knows how to play, little bitty baby Potter. Very well, then -'

 "Never used an Unforgivable Curse before, have you, boy?
 You need to mean them Potter!
 You need to really want to cause pain -- to enjoy it -- righteous anger won't hurt me for long -- I'll show you how it is done, shall I?
 I'll give you a lesson."

 -- Bellatrix Lestrange (OP36)

-“Bella” was the oldest daughter of Druella Rosier and Cygnus Black of the “Noble and Most Ancient House of Black.”
-Her sisters are Narcissa (Black) Malfoy and Andromeda (Black) Tonks.
+Bellatrix Lestrange was one of Voldemort’s most devoted Death Eaters, a cruel and vicious woman who was guilty of torturing and murdering wizards and Muggles alike.
+Bella, as she was sometimes called, was the oldest daughter of Druella Rosier and Cygnus Black of the “Noble and Most Ancient House of Black.”
+Her sisters are Narcissa Malfoy and Andromeda Tonks.
 A particularly enthusiastic member of Voldemort’s inner circle of Death Eaters, Bella relishes causing pain, especially when her victims are powerless; her specialty is the Unforgivable Cruciatus Curse.